p-harting/local-bar/README.md

 ### Drinks Page
 ![List of drinks on drinks page](assets/docs/features/drinks.png)
-- The drinks page showcases a variety of beverages available at Local Bar, with descriptions, pricing and images generated using SDXL from Stability AI, offering users an enticing preview of the offerings.
+- The drinks page showcases a variety of beverages available at Local Bar, with descriptions, pricing, and images generated using SDXL from Stability AI, offering users an enticing preview of the offerings.

 ### Contact Page
 ![Contact us page](assets/docs/features/contact.png)